F-Naddaf/F-Naddaf/README.md

 I really enjoy learning languages and frameworks.
 <br />

-- 🌱 I’m currently a student at: HACKYOURFUTURE Coding Academy in Amsterdam.
+- 🌱 I recently graduated as a Front-end Developer from HACKYOURFUTURE Coding Academy in Amsterdam.
 - ⚡ Fun fact: Online shopping and puzzle solving.
 <br />